mcruzmetrostar/vagrant-session-1/README.md

 Before you run vagrant up, make sure that you updated the Vagrantfile to your desired configuration.
 Specifically use the box that are available from https://atlas.hashicorp.com/boxes/.
 The entry on the current vagrant file are Datacom specific boxes and is not available from atlas.

 Once you are done:
-- vagrant up
+- _vagrant up_
   Wait for about 6 minutes to finish the build.
 Once done.
 You can try to ssh to your ansible-host vm.
-You can verify this by using "vagrant status"
+You can verify this by using "_vagrant status_"

-- vagrant ssh ansible-host
+- _vagrant ssh ansible-host_
   once you are login to your ansible-host vm, you can now verify if the other vm are reachable.
-The command to use is: "ansible-playbook -i inventory playbook/ping.yml"
+The command to use is: "_ansible-playbook -i inventory playbook/ping.yml_"

 ## Ansible Testing